nbeernink/domain-inventory/README.md

 need a quick overview of which nameservers a domain is using and which IP the A- or AAAA- records are pointing to.

-# controlpanel support
+# control panel support
-The script can log into a server via ssh using the `-s` parameter to fetch a list of domains.
-It can do this for the following CP's.
+The script can log into a server via ssh using the `-s` parameter to fetch a list of domains managed by one of the controlpanels below:

 * Plesk
 * DirectAdmin